Histograms VS. Bar Charts

 Histograms and Bar Charts Maker

 Ever think about making a sleek-looking chart or graph in less than 5 minutes?
-You can realize it right now, with Edraw - an advanced automatic diagram maker which can generate many kinds of diagrams including histograms and bar charts.
-The drawing step has been cut, leaving only simple steps for users to do.
-Since seeing is believing, you can now try it for free.
+You can realize it right now with Edraw Max - an advanced automatic diagram maker, which can generate many kinds of diagrams including histograms and bar charts.
+The learning curve could be flat, leaving only simple steps for users to do.
+You can now try it for free.

 Histograms and Bar Charts Examples